 It is generally recommended that you eat your veggies raw or at least steamed because the cooking process will break down some of its cellulose walls which helps to make them easier to digest.
-However if you do choose to eat them raw to avoid too much fiber effects, make sure it’s finely chopped in small pieces to aid your digestive system and limit gas and bloating.
+However if you want to avoid the effects of too much fiber and you do choose to eat them raw, make sure it’s finely chopped in small pieces to aid your digestive system and limit gas and bloating.

 If you are still experiencing too many fiber side effects, reduce your consumption of this particular food group even further to give your body a chance to recover.
 If the problem persists, try eliminating the produce all together for several days to see if that helps relieve these symptoms.

 Fiber is good for you, as long as you are tolerating it well.
 When you eat a high fiber diet, it keeps the digestive system operating as it should.
 When you consume plenty of soluble and insoluble fiber, your digestive system stays healthy and happy.
 This is extremely important for the overall health of the individual.
 Some benefits of a high fiber diet include: